symfony-cmf/symfony-cmf-docs/components/testing.rst

 Testing
 =======

-The Testing compoent is an **internal tool** for testing Symfony CMF bundles.
+The Testing component is an **internal tool** for testing Symfony CMF bundles.
 It provides a way to easily bootstrap a consistent functional test environment.

 Configuration